Sixty-five high schools selected to

 Schools Equity & Excellence Project

-Congratulations to the newly-selected schools who will join a national collaboration to open college-level course access to an additional 10,000 low-income students and students of color each year
+The newly-selected schools will join a national collaboration to open college-level course access to an additional 10,000 low-income students and students of color each year

-Today, Equal Opportunity Schools announced that 79 high schools from across the U.S. were selected to participate in the most rigorous study to date on the impact of Advanced Placement (AP) and International Baccalaureate (IB) on college completion for Latino, black, and low-income students.
+Equal Opportunity Schools selected 65 high schools from across the U.S. to participate in the most rigorous study to date on the impact of Advanced Placement (AP) and International Baccalaureate (IB) on college completion for Latino, black, and low-income students.

 These districts are dedicated to enabling greater access to and success in their Advanced Placement (AP) and International Baccalaureate (IB) courses, especially for under-represented student groups.
 Students will be identified through deep data analysis that draws on teachers’ observations of students as well as other data indicating readiness for greater academic challenges.